alexbosworth/memcache-client/README.md

       }
     }

 Stats may also take several sub-commands.
 Currently documented commands are: 'slabs', 'items', and 'sizes'.
-In these cases, appropriate datastructures are returned, as indicated below.
-Other stats directives, undocumented or not-yet-invented will be parsed by the default parser.
+These subcommands return appropriate datastructures as indicated below.
+Other stats variants, currently undocumented or not-yet-invented, will be parsed by the default parser.

-Subcommands:
+#### Subcommands:

-    mc.stats( 'sizes', function(err, stats) {
+    client.stats( 'sizes', function(err, stats) {
       if (!err) {
         console.log(stats);
         // { bytes: <bytes>, items: <items> }
       }
     }

-    mc.stats( 'items', function(err, stats) {
+    client.stats( 'items', function(err, stats) {
       if (!err) {
         console.log(stats);
         // { slabs: [ , { number: <items>, age: <age>, ... etc. } ] }